Sonjorg/PSscripts/README.md

 - To remove the task go to powershell and type Unregister-ScheduledTask -taskname newRestorePointDaily

 ### **shutDownPcLater.ps1**
-If you're in the middle of a long upload or other type of job, and then have to leave, this script shuts down your PC after a desired time.
-Creates a nice log file of when it will shut down.
+If you're in the middle of a long upload or other type of job, and then have to leave, this script shuts down your PC after a desired time, and writes to log file.

 ### **oneliners.ps1**
 Find files you cant find, delete scheduled tasks, among other things.